 Summer between High School and COllegE

-Preparing to meet your Academic Advisor In August or September of your FRESHMAN YEAR
+The following list will help you prepare for your meeting with your Academic Advisor In August or September of your FRESHMAN YEAR.

 1) Make a list of questions for your academic advisor

 2) Determine how you will utilize AP credits

 3) Review proposed semester courses including rough outline for completing premed classes over the next 6 semesters.